Stay-Determined/QT_Project/README.md

-# QT Camera project with motion detection using opencv library and local camera.
+# QT Camera with motion detection